MjDAnalyst/MjDAnalyst/README.md

 This template is set up to showcase your best work.
 You can easily customize the project cards in the `index.html` file.

 ### Project Title One
+Credit Risk Scoring for Underbanked Populations.
+Objective:Predict loan default risk using machine learning techniques.
+Tools Used: Python, Pandas, Scikit-learn,Matplotlib, Seaborn

+Key Insights:
+Customers with lower income showed higher default rates.
+Cluster 1 had the best repayment behavior.
+Education and employment influenced loan performance

+Business Recommendation
-*A brief description of your project, the tools used, and the key insights derived.*
+Banks can use the model to improve loan approval decisions and reduce risk exposure.A brief description of your project, the tools used, and the key insights derived.

 ### Project Title Two
 *A brief description of your project, the tools used, and the key insights derived.*